-The following table sets forth certain information regarding the beneficial ownership of the Company's Class A Common Stock, Class B Common Stock and Series A Preferred Stock as of March \\\\, 1998, and as adjusted to give effect to the issuance of Class A Common Stock upon conversion of the Series A Preferred Stock assuming that Proposal 3 is approved, by (i) each person (or group of affiliated persons) who is known by the Company to own beneficially more than 5% of the outstanding shares of the Class A Common Stock, Class B Common Stock or Series A Preferred Stock (ii) each of the Company's directors, (iii) each of the Company's "Named Executive Officers" (as defined under "Executive Compensation"), and (iv) all executive officers and directors and director nominees of the Company as a group.
-The information in this table assumes (a) the exercise of all the options to purchase shares of Class A Common Stock (the "Distributor Options") offered in the Company's non-underwritten offering (the "Rule 415 Offering") commenced in connection with the Company's initial public offering, (b) the issuance of the 161,386 stock bonus awards (some of which have not yet vested) offered by the

-Company in the Rule 415 Offering and the shares of Class A Common Stock underlying such stock bonus awards, (c) the issuance of the 1,250,000 stock bonus awards offered by NSI and its affiliates excluding the Company in the Rule 415 Offering and the shares of Class A Common Stock underlying such stock bonus awards, (d) the exercise by an executive officer of the Company of an option to purchase 250,825 shares of Class A Common Stock and (e) the exercise by certain directors and executive officers of unvested non-qualified stock options to purchase 196,000 shares of Class A Common Stock.
+The following table sets forth certain information regarding the beneficial ownership of the Company's Class A Common Stock, Class B Common Stock and Series A Preferred Stock as of March 30, 1998, and as adjusted to give effect to the issuance of Class A Common Stock upon conversion of the Series A Preferred Stock assuming that Proposal 3 is approved, by (i) each person (or group of affiliated who is known by the Company to own beneficially more than 5% of the outstanding shares of the Class A Common Stock, Class B Common Stock or Series A Preferred Stock, (ii) each of the Company's directors, (iii) each of the Company's "Named Officers" (as defined under "Executive Compensation"), and (iv) all executive officers and directors and director nominees of the Company as a group.
+The information in this table assumes (a) the exercise of all the options to purchase shares of Class A Common Stock (the "Distributor Options") offered in the Company's non-underwritten offering (the "Rule 415 Offering") commenced in connection with the Company's initial public offering, (b) the issuance of 64,500 shares of Class A Common Stock pursuant to employee stock bonus awards (which have not yet vested) offered by the Company in the Rule 415 Offering, (c) the issuance of 1,250,000 shares of Class A Common Stock pursuant to stock bonus awards offered by NSI and its affiliates excluding the Company in the Rule 415 Offering and the shares of Class A Common Stock underlying such stock bonus awards, (d) the exercise by an executive officer of the Company of an option to purchase 250,825 shares of Class A Common Stock, and (e) the exercise by certain directors and executive officers of unvested non-qualified stock options to purchase 189,000 shares of Class A Common Stock.
 The business address of the 5% stockholders is 75 West Center Street, Provo, Utah, 84601.